tgolowan/meraki-google-assistant/README.md

 >The flask_app.py file is going to contain the code which is going to parse the webhooks from IFTTT and send API calls to Meraki Dashboard.
 Let’s open it and a separate browser tab and copy from flask.app.py from github repository

-##### 2.IFTTT Applet.
+### 2.IFTTT Applet.

 2.Sign up on https://ifttt.com with your Google account

-Connect Google Assistant service: Explore > Google Assistant > Services (Tab) > Select Google Assistant > Connect Connect Google Assistant service: Explore > Webhooks > Services (Tab) > Select Webhooks > Connect We will create guest SSID: one is to enable and another one to disable guest SSID First, let’s reate an applet which is going to enable your wifi: Create > Click on THIS > Choose Google Assistant > Say a simple phrase > Fill out the fields > Create Trigger > Automatically brings us to “If THIS then THAT” statement
+  Connect Google Assistant service:
+   1. Explore
+   2. Google Assistant
+   3. Services (Tab)
+   4. Select Google Assistant
+   5. Connect
+>We will create guest SSID: one is to enable and another one to disable guest SSID

+First, let’s create an applet which is going to enable your wifi:
+  1. Create
+  2. Click on THIS
+  3. Choose Google Assistant
+  4. Say a simple phrase
+  5. Fill out the fields
+  6. Create Trigger

+  Automatically brings us to “If THIS then THAT” statement

 What do you want to say?
   Enable guest wifi
 What do you want the Assistant to say in response?
   Sure, will do.

+  1. Click on THAT
+  2. Webhooks
-Click on THAT > Webhooks > Make a web request > Fill in the fields > Create action > Finish.
+  3. Make a web request
+  4. Fill in the fields
+  5. Create action
+  6. Finish.

-URL: Paste URL from PythonAnywhere http://USERNAME.pythonanywhere.com/enable_ssid
+**URL:** Paste URL from PythonAnywhere http://USERNAME.pythonanywhere.com/enable_ssid

-Method: POST
+**Method:** POST

-Content Type: text/plain
+**Content Type:** text/plain

-Body: enable_ssid
+**Body:** enable_ssid

-Now, let’s create an applet which is going to disable your wifi: Create > Click on THIS > Choose Google Assistant > Say a simple phrase > Fill out the fields > Create Trigger > Automatically brings us to “If THIS then THAT” statement, What do you want to say?
+Now, let’s create an applet which is going to disable your wifi:
+  1. Create
+  2. Click on THIS
+  3. Choose Google Assistant
+  4. Say a simple phrase
+  5. Fill out the fields
+  6. Create Trigger

+  Automatically brings us to “If THIS then THAT” statement,

+What do you want to say?
   Disable guest wifi
 What do you want the Assistant to say in response?
   Sure, will do.

+  1. Click on THAT
+  2. Webhooks
-Click on THAT > Webhooks > Make a web request > Fill in the fields > Create action > Finish.
+  3. Make a web request
+  4. Fill in the fields
+  5. Create action
+  6. Finish.

-URL: Paste URL from PythonAnywhere http://USERNAME.pythonanywhere.com/disable_ssid
+**URL:** Paste URL from PythonAnywhere http://USERNAME.pythonanywhere.com/disable_ssid

-Method: POST
+**Method:** POST

-Content Type: text/plain
+**Content Type:** text/plain

-Body: disable_ssid
+**Body:** disable_ssid

-##### 3.Meraki API
+### 3.Meraki API

 Now you can use flask.app.py file and copy paste it to pythonanywhere